+Word Definition 3. have a good prognosis; and/or 4. are the least costly of the alternative supplies or levels of service that can be safely provided.
+For example, coverage would not be allowed for a crown when a filling would be adequate to restore the tooth appropriately.
 The fact that a dentist may recommend or approve a service or supply does not make the charge dentally necessary.

-- "Dentist" means a licensed dentist or a physician licensed to do the dental work he or she performs, who is operating within the scope of his or her license as required under law within the state of practice. - "Dependent" means a retiree's spouse, or child.

-- "Detoxification" means the process by which an alcohol-intoxicated or drug-intoxicated, or an alcohol-dependent or drug-dependent person is medically managed through the period of time necessary to eliminate, by metabolic or other means, the:

-- intoxicating alcohol or drug;

-- > alcohol or drug-dependent factors; or

-- alcohol in combination with drugs;

-as determined by a physician.
-The process must keep the physiological risk to the patient at a minimum, and take place in a facility that meets any applicable licensing standards established by the jurisdiction in which it is located.

-- "Direct bill administrator" means a person, firm, or company which has agreed to provide billing services in connection with the operation of all or a part of a benefit provided for under the plan, and perform such other functions, as may be delegated to it under such contract. - "Division" means the State of Alaska, Division of Retirement and Benefits. - "Durable medical equipment" means equipment and the accessories needed to operate it that is: - > made for and mainly used in the treatment of an illness or injury; - > suited for use in the home; - > not normally of use to persons who do not have an illness or injury; - > not for use in altering air quality or temperature; and - > not for exercise or training.

-Durable medical equipment does not include equipment such as whirlpools, portable whirlpool pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids and telephone alert systems.

-- "DVA plan" means the dental plan, the vision plan and the audio plan under the health plan. - "Electronic protected health information" means "electronic protected health information" as defined at 45 CFR § 160.103, which, generally, means protected health information that is transmitted by, or maintained in, electronic media.
-For these purposes, "electronic media" means: (i) electronic storage media including memory devices in computers (hard drives) and any removable/transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card; or (ii) transmission media used to exchange information already in electronic storage
+Dentist Dentist means a licensed dentist, or a physician licensed to do the dental work he or she performs, who is operating within the scope of his or her license as required under law within the state of practice.
+Dependent Dependent means a retiree's spouse, or child.
+Detoxification Detoxification means the process by which an alcohol-intoxicated or drug-intoxicated, or an alcohol-dependent or drug-dependent person is medically managed through the period of time necessary to eliminate, by metabolic or other means, the: intoxicating alcohol or drug; alcohol or drug-dependent factors; or alcohol in combination with drugs; as determined by a physician .
+The process must keep the physiological risk to the patient at a minimum and take place in a facility that meets any applicable licensing standards established by the jurisdiction in which it is located.
+Direct bill Direct bill administrator means a person, firm, or company which has agreed to administrator provide billing services in connection with the operation of all or a part of a benefit provided for under the plan , and perform such other functions, as may be Division delegated to it under such contract.
+Division Division means the State of Alaska, Division of Retirement and Benefits.
+Durable medical Durable medical equipment means equipment and the accessories needed to equipment operate it that is: made for and mainly used in the treatment of an illness or injury; suited for use in the home; not normally of use to persons who do not have an illness or injury; not for use in altering air quality or temperature; and not for exercise or training.
+Durable medical equipment does not include equipment such as whirlpools, portable whirlpool pumps, sauna baths, massage devices, over bed tables, elevators, communication aids, vision aids, and telephone alert systems.
+DVA Plan DVA plan " means the dental plan , the vision plan and the audio plan under the health plan.
+Electronic Electronic protected health information means electronic protected health protected health information as defined at 45 CFR § 160.103, which generally means protected information health information that is transmitted by, or maintained in, electronic media.
+For these purposes, electronic media means: (i) electronic storage media including memory devices in computers (hard drives) and any removable/transportable digital memory medium, such as magnetic tape or disk, optical disk, or digital memory card; or (ii) transmission media used to exchange information already in I memory early of (ii) datisfilission media used to exchange information aready in